gradle/native-samples/README.md

 ```
 > cd swift/swift-versions
 > ./gradlew swift3-app:assemble

+BUILD SUCCESSFUL in 1s

 > ./swift3-app/build/install/main/debug/app
+Built for Swift 3
+Hello, World!
 ```

 Currently, Gradle does not offer a convenience to ignore projects that are not buildable due to missing or incompatible tool chains.